-- [1.]
-First of all, the present Complaint was written in English, an international language comprehensible to a wide range of Internet users worldwide.
-Since the spirit of Paragraph 11 of the Rules seems to be to ensure fairness in the selection of language by giving full considerations to the parties' level of comfort with each language, English seemed to be the fair language in the present proceeding. - [2.]
-It is true that there are no evidences of an agreement between the Complainant and the Respondent to the effect that the proceedings should be in English.
-However, it is not possible to ignore that the present dispute has been started because the Respondent deliberately registered a domain name which is identical to a well-known Italian registered trademark legitimately owned and used by the Complainant from several years all around the world.
-Since it is inconceivable that the Respondent was not aware of such circumstance when it registered the disputed domain name, the Complainant believes that a fair solution shall be at least to: - 1) accept the Complaint as filed in English; - 2) accept a Response in either English or Italian (or the preferable language of the Respondent, if any); - 3) appoint a Panel familiar with both languages. - [3.]
-So, in accordance with the instructions submitted by the CAC, for the reasons described above, the Complainant requested the Panelist to maintain English the proceeding language or, at least, one of the languages accepted by the Panel.
+Given the above, the present Complaint was written in English, a third international language comprehensible to a wide range of Internet users worldwide, including the ones living in Italy and in Russia.

+Since the spirit of Paragraph 11 of the Rules seems to be to ensure fairness in the selection of language by giving full considerations to the parties' level of comfort with each language, English seemed to be the fair language in the present proceeding.

+Furthermore, it is true that there are no evidences of an agreement between the Complainant and the Respondent to the effect that the proceedings should be in English.
+However, it is not possible to ignore that the present dispute has been started because the Respondent (an ITALIAN subject) deliberately registered a domain name which is identical to a well-known registered trademark legitimately owned and used IN ITALY by the Complainant from several years all around the world.
+Since it is inconceivable that the Respondent was not aware of such circumstance when it registered the disputed domain name, the Complainant believes that a fair solution shall be - at least - to:

+- 1) accept the Complaint as filed in English; - 2) accept a Response in either English, or Italian, or Russian (or the preferable language of the Respondent, if any); - 3) appoint a Panel familiar with such languages (it shall be considered that there are several both Russian-speaking and English-speaking CAC Panelists in the list provided at https://udrp.adr.eu).

+So, in accordance with the instructions submitted by the CAC, for the reasons described above, the Complainant requests the Panelist to maintain English the proceeding language or, at least, one of the languages accepted by the Panel.

-THE DISPUTED DOMAIN NAME IS IDENTICAL OR CONFUSINGLY SIMILAR TO A TRADEMARK OR SERVICE MARK IN WHICH THE COMPLAINANT HAS RIGHTS
+THE DOMAIN NAME IS IDENTICAL OR CONFUSINGLY SIMILAR TO A TRADEMARK OR SERVICE MARK IN WHICH THE COMPLAINANT HAS RIGHTS